 - Guests may only enter Registered Events from the front entrance of the house or venue.
 Guests of University Avenue houses and the Phi Mu Delta house are not permitted upstairs for the duration of the Event;

-- All guests, including organization members, are required to carry their Susquehanna University ID on their person or will be asked to leave by a TIPS Trained Member;
+- All guests, including organization members, are required to carry their Susquehanna University ID or SU Guest pass on their person or will be asked to leave by a TIPS Trained Member;

 - A copy of the approved guest list must be available at the door for the duration of the function.
 Only students who are on the approved guest list are permitted to attend the function;